cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Private Password Checker

-In this application, let D be a collection of plaintext passwords obtained by prover P. For each password p in D, P computes VerifiableEvaluate on H_1(p), where H_1 is as described above, and stores the result in a separate collection D'.
-P then publishes D' with Y, its public key.
-If a client C wishes to query D' for a password p', it runs the VOPRF protocol using p as input x to obtain output y.
+In this application, let D be a collection of plaintext passwords obtained by Server.
+For each password p in D, Server computes `Evaluate` on H_1(p), where H_1 is as described above, and stores the result in a separate collection D'.
+Server then publishes D' with Y, its public key.
+If Client wishes to query D' for a password p', it runs the VOPRF protocol using p as input x to obtain output y.
 By construction, y will be the OPRF evaluation of p hashed onto the curve.
-C can then search D' for y to determine if there is a match.
+Then Client can search D' for y to determine if there is a match.

 Concrete examples of important applications in the password domain
 include: